 When you seek cancer treatment, you want to find the best care possible.
 Choosing a doctor and treatment facility is one of the most important decisions you will make.

-Some people choose a doctor first while others may choose a cancer center first.
+Some people choose a doctor first and follow this doctor to their hospital or center while others may choose a cancer center first.

 As you look for a doctor or a hospital, keep in mind that these are your choices to make.
 Make sure that you are comfortable with your decisions.
 Finding a doctor and a hospital that you like and that meet your needs will help you get the best care possible.